Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 - `Forms support`: provides the capability to consume and post Sitecore Forms from JSS apps.
 Sitecore Forms is a form-authoring framework that enables marketers to author their own forms, collect data, and analyze form performance.

-> Features not yet supported:
+- `Internationalization` support

+> The following features and integrations are not yet supported by Angular and Proxy apps for XM Cloud:
 > - Multisite
-> - XM CLoud Components
+> - XM CLoud Components application
+> - BYOC components
-> - SXA redirects
+> - SXA sitemap, redirects, error pages
+> - Sitecore Experience Editor

 ## Configuration Setup